Scientific Name

 Fertilizing: Conophytums are light feeders and do not need fertilizer if it is repotted every two years.

 Repotting: These succulents will benefit from repotting.
-The best time to repot a Conophytum is at the beginning of a period of active growth.
+The best time to repot a Conophytum is at the beginning of active growth.

 Propagation: Conophytums are easily propagated by division.
 They can also be grown from seeds.